Connecting JWST discovered N/O-enhanced galaxies to globular clusters: Evidence from chemical imprints: Acknowledgements

 \section{Acknowledgements}

-We thank Wyn Evans and Hui Li for helpful discussions.
+\realredtxt{We thank the anonymous referee, whose thoughtful comments improved the clarity of the this work.} We thank Wyn Evans and Hui Li for helpful discussions.
 We thank Charlotte Simmonds for providing the photometric/spectroscopic catalogues of JADES galaxies.
 XJ and RM acknowledge ERC Advanced Grant 695671 “QUENCH” and support by the Science and Technology Facilities Council (STFC) and by the UKRI Frontier Research grant RISEandFALL.
 VB acknowledges support from the Leverhulme Research Project Grant RPG-2021-205: ``The Faint Universe Made Visible with Machine Learning''.
 RM acknowledges funding from a research professorship from the Royal Society.
 YI is supported by JSPS KAKENHI Grant No. 24KJ0202.
 AK was supported by the NASA ATP grant 80NSSC20K0512 and the National Science Foundation grant AST-2408267.
 HÜ acknowledges funding by the European Union (ERC APEX, 101164796).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.

+\redtxt{This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
+The data are available at the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.}